aurule/npc/README.md

 > look in `Characters/Humans/` for `Police/`, and find it.
 There are no more groups to try, so it will create
 > `Characters/Humans/Police/Hans Fritz.nwod`.

-> The path `Characters/Humans/Police/Foreign` exists.
-Running `npc human "Frank Bullman" -g Police --foreign
+> The path `Characters/Humans/Foreign/Police/` exists.
+Running
+> `npc human "Frank Bullman" -g Police --foreign Minneapolis` will quickly find `Characters/Humans`.
+It will
-> Minneapolis` will quickly find `Characters/Humans/Police/`.
-It will then look for `Foreign/`, and find it.
+> look there for `Foreign/` and find it, then look for `Police/` and find it as well.
+It will create
+> `Characters/Humans/Foreign/Police/Frank Bullman.nwod` and open it.

-> With the same path, running `npc human "Norman Dirk" --foreign Seattle` will find `Characters/Humans/` and
+> With the same path, running `npc human "Norman Dirk" -g Police` will find `Characters/Humans/` and will
-> since there are no groups to try, it will look for `Foreign/`.
-Since that directory does not exist, it will
+> look for the `Police/` directory.
+Since it is not there, it will create
-> create `Characters/Humans/NormanDirk.nwod`.
+> `Characters/Humans/Norman Dirk.nwod` and open it.

 ### Changelings